RichardIshimwe/RichardIshimwe/README.md

 # Hi there, I'm Richard  👋

-- 🔭 I’m currently working at Irenbo
+- 🔭 I’m currently working at Irembo
 - 📫 Write for me at ishimwerichard26@gmail.com

 ### Connect with me: